 Manager:

-• Budgeting and management skills to manage the financial aspects of the organization.
+- Budgeting and financial management skills to manage the financial aspects of the organization.

 Coordinator Vs. Manager – Where do they Work?